Is (RED) a 501c3?

-(RED) and Penfolds have come together to create Penfolds (PRODUCT)RED wines.
 (RED) and Belvedere Vodka have come together to create the Belvedere (PRODUCT)RED Special Edition Vodka bottle.
-The Age Restriction request included in certain Penfolds and Belvedere content on red.org is a responsible measure taken so that the alcohol-based content on red.org is not directly marketed to underage individuals.
+The Age Restriction request included in certain Belvedere content on red.org is a responsible measure taken so that the alcohol-based content on red.org is not directly marketed to underage individuals.

-Of the over 35 million people living with HIV/AIDS across the globe, more than 25 million of them live in sub-Saharan Africa.
+Of the over 37 million people living with HIV/AIDS across the globe, more than 25 million of them live in sub-Saharan Africa.
 It is the worst affected region in the world because the epidemic began there much earlier than anywhere else and fewer people have access to the medicine they need to stay alive.
-It costs around 40 cents a day to fund the pills needed to keep someone living with HIV in Africa alive.
+It costs as little as 30 cents a day to fund the pills needed to keep someone living with HIV in Africa alive.
 Still, a majority of the people in sub-Saharan Africa live on less than $2 a day.
 Increasing numbers are becoming infected every day, as the virus flourishes in conditions of poverty, especially among women.
-Every day, 3,300 people in Africa die from this preventable, treatable disease.

 What is the Lazarus Effect?